RenderKit/ospray/doc/api.md

 sample a triplet of wavelength (in nm), eta, and k, ordered monotonically increasing by wavelength; OSPRay will then calculate the Fresnel in the spectral domain.
-Alternatively, `eta` and `k` can also be specified as approximated RGB coefficients; some examples are given in below table.
+Alternatively, `eta` and `k` can also be specified as approximated linearRGB coefficients; some examples are given in below table.

   Metal                     eta                   k